entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 operator knows how to deploy to extend the Entando platform.

 ## database init containers
-During installation an Entando application needs to create several databases and also to initialize those databases with information when deploying from a backup in your images.
-At initialization the _entando-k8s-dbjob_ will be run 5 times in total.
+During installation, an Entando application needs to create several databases and initialize those databases with information when deploying from a backup in your images.
+At initialization, the _entando-k8s-dbjob_ will be run 5 times in total.
 Once for keycloak, twice for the entando application (port and serv dbs), once to populate the Entando application database, and once to create the Component Repository database.